A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The Cycle Walk

 \subsection{\texorpdfstring{$k$}{k}-Tree Cycle Walk}

 We now describe a generalization to a $k$-Tree Cycle Walk.
 For clarity, we describe one among many possible generalizations.
-In particular we will not include edge waits in this version, though it is straightforward to do so.
+In particular, we will not include edge weights in this version, though it is straightforward to do so.

-Using some method, choose a simple loop $t_{j_1},\dots. t_{j_k}$ among the trees in a forest $\tau=(t_1,\dots,t_d)$.
-That is to say $t_{j_a} \neq t_{j_b}$ if $a \neq b$ and $t_{j_a}$ and for all a $a$, $t_{j_{a+1}}$ are adjacent on the districting with the convention that $t_1=t_{j_{k+1}}$.
+Using some method, choose a simple loop $t_{j_1},\dots, t_{j_k}$ among the trees in a forest $\tau=\{t_1,\dots,t_d\}$.
+That is, $t_{j_a} \neq t_{j_b}$ if $a \neq b$ and for all $a$, $t_{j_a}$ and $t_{j_{a+1}}$ are adjacent with the convention that $t_{j_1}=t_{j_{k+1}}$.
 We now pick exactly $k$ edges not in our trees to add so that the $k$ selected trees are now all connected to their neighbor in the loop of trees.
 By construction, the resulting connected subgraph has a unique cycle.
 We then choose $k$ edges to remove from this cycle uniformly among all $k$ edges whose removal produces a forest $\tau' \in \mathcal{F}_{d}$ that has trees with populations within the prescribed tolerance.
-While we think that the $k$-Tree Cycle Walk provides an interesting generalization that may improve mixing and the ability to prove mixing bounds, we do not explore it here.
+While we think that the $k$-Tree Cycle Walk provides an interesting generalization that may improve mixing and the ability to prove mixing bounds, we do not explore it here because we would need to look for all $k$-tuples of edges to remove to achieve balance, and this set may grow exponentially with $k$.
+Thus, we only look for pairs or singles with the 2-Tree or 1-Tree Cycle Walks.
+We do discuss an alternative method for including $k$-Cycles in Section~\ref{sec:updown}, but do not implement it in the current work.
 It is the analogy of the $k$ district RECOM that has been used in some settings.